dannyvorton/dannyvorton/README.md

     <li>Swift, Kotlin, C#</li>
 </ul>

-I am also a student of the following technologies:
+I'm also a student of the following technologies:

 <ul>
     <li>Networking, Servers, IT Security</li>